-(Spanish sausage and bean soup)
+(Spanish sausage and bean stew)

 The essential ingredients are fabas, a type of large white bean, and two types of sausage — Spanish chorizo and morcillo, a blood sausage.
 Fabada is traditionally served with cornbread and sidra, a local hard apple cider.